-How do you restrict access to the Lab A folder so that only members of team A can see and change it?
+How do you restrict access to the various folders so that only members of each authorized team can see and change the contents?
 The procedure for restricting access has two overarching steps:

-- Create a user group corresponding to team A.
+- Create user groups corresponding to each team.

-- Assign the appropriate roles to this group.
+- Assign the appropriate roles in each folder to each group.